PolVilniusTech/public.incident.reporting.timeline.md/timeline/RandomCorner.md

 ##### L earning from Mistakes

 From such innocents there are possible to learn a lot.
 I.e.:
-* Internationalization should be used rationally.
+* Internationalization has to be used rationally.
 Not all Web Sites provide a chance to understand their content for others (other Nations and this is not related to particular State, Country, County).
 ```

 ```